|Andrew(s) family of Denton, baronets|

 He died in about 1665.

 Andrew(s), Sir William (c.1620-84), 3rd bt.
-Younger surviving son of Sir William Andrews (1577-1649), 1st bt. and his first wife Catherine, daughter of John Flamstede of Denton, born about 1620.
+Younger surviving son of Sir William Andrews (1577-1649), 1st bt. and his first wife Frances, daughter of John Flamstede of Denton, born about 1620.
 He married Eleanor, daughter of Edward Attslow of Downham Hall (Essex) and had issue:

 (1) Anne Andrews (c.1654-1724); educated by Benedictine nuns at Ypres; a nun at Bruges (clothed, 1674; professed, 1675); became insane, 1700, 'nevertheless her raving was all pious'; died 1724 aged 70;